Betico Croes: Struggle for independence

-In 1977, Croes organised a referendum regarding Aruba's independence.
+In 1977, Croes organized a referendum regarding Aruba's independence.
 The Aruban Patriotic Party (PPA) announced a boycott of the referendum, and the Government of the Netherlands Antilles declared the referendum illegal, and announced, prior to the referendum, that it was not willing to accept the results.
-In the March 1977 referendum, 95% of the voters were in favour of independence.
+In the March 1977 referendum, 95% of the voters were in favor of independence.

 In June 1977, Boy Rozendal of the Democratic Party of Curaçao won a clear victory in the elections in the Netherlands Antilles.
-No formateur was assigned to create a new cabinet instead Rozendal, who was an opponent of Aruban autonomy, installed his coalition without consulting the MEP.
+No former was assigned to create a new cabinet instead Rozendal, who was an opponent of Aruban autonomy, installed his coalition without consulting the MEP.
 Croes announced demonstrations and a boycott of Curaçaoan products.

-On 11 August 1977, a general strike shut down the island during which the riot police made multiple charges.
-On 18 August, the union leaders were arrested and the strike ended, however Prime Minister Joop den Uyl of the Netherlands started a dialogue, because the situation had spun out of control.
+On 11 August 1977, a general strike (1977 Aruba general strike) shut down the island during which the riot police made multiple charges.
+On 18 August, the union leaders were arrested and the strike ended, however, Prime Minister Joop den Uyl of the Netherlands started a dialogue because the situation had spun out of control.

-In February 1981, at the Round Table Conference, Croes formally set Aruba's Independence for 1991, however the Round Table Conference of 1983, resulted in a proposed new Charter for the Kingdom of the Netherlands in which Aruba would have a Status aparte making it a constituent country within the Kingdom in 1986, and possible independence in 1996.
+In February 1981, at the Round Table Conference, Croes formally set Aruba's Independence for 1991, however the Round Table Conference of 1983, resulted in a proposed new Charter for the Kingdom of the Netherlands in which Aruba would have a Status Aparte making it a constituent country within the Kingdom in 1986, and possible independence in 1996.

 On 24 April 1983, Croes was shot in the stomach by police officer Libier.
 Libier was transferred to Bonaire in June, In November, the Public Prosecution Service decided not to charge him, because there was no proof that he had aimed at Croes.

-In July 1985 the charter, as agreed in March 1983, in Aruba's Decolonization and Independence Agreement, was unanimously approved by the island council of Aruba, however the PPA boycotted the vote.
-The Status aparte would take effect on 1 January 1986.
+In July 1985 the charter, as agreed in March 1983, in Aruba's Decolonization and Independence Agreement, was unanimously approved by the island council of Aruba, however, the PPA boycotted the vote.
+The Status Aparte would take effect on 1 January 1986.